ottinger/weather-web-app-june-2026/README.md

 Much of the code was generated using Anthropic's Claude Code LLM.
 Some changes did have to be made from what the model initially generated.
 These include: switching from server-side rendering to using a REST API and client-side AJAX, changing at least one API endpoint (/api/weather/) from POST to GET, and using password-based authentication for PostgreSQL instead of passwordless/trust authentication.

+Currently it only works for US weather, due to use of the NWS API.
+One improvement that could be made would be to use an API that supports international weather.
+The Nominatim service is not US-centric though - typing in "DC" (as in Washington, DC) will return the "api.weather.gov only covers US locations" error, as it returns the Capital District of Bogotá, Colombia.
+Of course, so will "Naples" (Naples, FL) and "Prague" (Prague, OK).
+This could be remedied by using a geocoding API that better handles these cases, or more strictly enforcing input format.

 ## Setup

 ### Database setup